Stay in the Acute Admissions Unit (AAU) (EN) Stay in the Acute Admissions Unit (AAU)

 A call bell is located beside your bed.
 You can press the round red button if you need the nurse.
 Beside the red button there is a yellow button to operate the light above your bed.

 Isala has chosen to no longer offer bedside telephones, because the vast majority of patients have their own mobile phones with them.
+If you don’t have your own mobile phone, the nurse will lend you a phone from the unit to call your family/friends.

 Television and radio